TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/05_lesson/lesson.md

 ### 3. Planning

-1. Have students draw out the game play
+1. Have students draw out the game play.
 2. Students should plan to create functions for each user interaction by figuring out where the repeated code will be.
 3. Students should list out which variables they will need.
 4. Have students plan out their next 7 days.
 Here is a suggested time line and checkpoints: